WSU-kduncan/cicdf25-CoyRy/README-CD.md

 ### How to verify a successful payload delivery:
 Use `sudo journalctl -u webhook -f` to monitor on the EC2 instance, after pushing new tag on local system should see a final HTTP 200 status code and the message `finished handling elden-cake-deploy`.
 ### How to validate that your webhook only triggers when requests are coming from appropriate sources:
-Used github-secret validation type, Github Actions and EC2 listener (`hooks.json`) have a shared secret used for validation.
+Used github-secret validation type, Github Actions and EC2 listener (`hooks.json`) to have a shared secret used for validation.